Rare Events for the Manneville-Pomeau map: Introduction

 If $\p$ is an $f$-invariant probability measure then $X_0, X_1, \ldots$ is a stationary stochastic process.
 We furthermore assume that $\p$ is ergodic in order to isolate specific statistical behaviour.
 So Birkhoff's Ergodic Theorem implies that these random variables will satisfy the law of large numbers.
 We can now consider the random variable given by the maximum of this process:

-Again by the ergodic theorem, if $\z$ is in the support of $\p$, we expect $M_n\to u_F$, so to obtain a non-trivial limit law, we need to rescale $\{M_n\}_n$.
-Indeed, we say that we have an \emph{Extreme Value Law} (EVL) for $M_n$ if there is a non-degenerate distribution function $H:\R\to [0,1]$ with $H(0)=0$ and for every $\tau>0$ there exists a sequence of levels $u_n=u_n(\tau)$ such that
+Again by the ergodic theorem, if $\z$ is in the support of $\p$ then for any small ball around $\zeta$, $f^n(x)$ must hit the ball for some $n$ and typical $x$.
+Hence if $\phi$ is sufficiently regular, then we expect $M_n\to u_\phi$.
+Therefore, to obtain a non-trivial limit law, we need to rescale $\{M_n\}_n$.
+Indeed, we say that we have an \emph{Extreme Value Law} (EVL) for $M_n$ if there is a non-degenerate distribution function $H:\R\to [0,1]$ with $H(0)=0$ and a sequence of levels $u_n=u_n(\tau)$ such that

 and for which the following holds:

 where the convergence is meant at the continuity points of $H(\tau)$.